chazzka/clanekforest/clanek.md

 Whereas the original Isolation Forest is evaluating the split point based on the previous data, in our proposed solution we evaluate the split point based on a range.
 For this to work, several alterations to the split point evaluation and the form of data passed between nodes has to be done however, the overall concept of the forest stays the same.

- The Novelty service is making two main alteration concepts:
+In the proposed solution, there are two main alteration concepts to the original solution.

  1. For each of the features, Isolation Forest was added a *range*.
  2. When the split point is calculated, random dimension is chosen, and the split point is evaluated based on the given *range*.